 As tech nerds, new features and new designs tend to tug on our heartstrings just a little, and all the speculation and rumors about what’s to come in this latest iteration of Android has plenty of people salivating to say the least.
 It’s important to remember that while many of the talked about features are exciting, they are still just rumors and we won’t really know for sure what Android 4.4 holds until the release of the Nexus 5, which will more than likely be the window to everything we’ve eagerly been waiting for with this update.

 Let’s start with a commonly talked about subject when it comes to Android.
 Fragmentation.
 Could you hear it as you read the word?
 The sound of nails on a chalkboard.
 The topic of fragmentation is very much a dead horse that has been beaten many times over, however it’s still a very real issue across the array of the devices that are out there.
 We know that Google is going to attempt to tackle this issue harder and more head on with the release of Kit-Kat, and make it easier for manufacturers and developers alike to get the latest version of the software and apps that support it, into the hands of users on a more timely basis.
+A big problem with many lower end devices is they simply just don’t have enough memory to support newer versions of software.
+This leaves manufacturers that make less costly, and lower end devices with baking in older version of the Android OS due to the hardware limitations.
+Kit-Kat will attempt to utilize lower end specs more efficiently by optimizing memory use in every major component.
+Above that, it should prove easier for app developers to make more memory efficient apps when using the tools within the new OS release.
+If this holds true, than we may start to see larger and larger percentages of Android users who are on the newest version of software.

 Closing the gap on device fragmentation isn’t the only trick up Kit-Kat’s sleeve though.
 Android 4.4 seems to be geared towards wearable technology in some way as well, which is something Google is already venturing in.
 Kit-Kat is expected to support three new types of sensors (geomagnetic rotation vector, step detector, and step counter)which all point directly to things like Google Glass and the rumored Google smartwatch.
 There are potentially plenty of applications for these types of tech but most notably could benefit all sorts of fitness based apps as well as Google’s own maps services.